Updated: May 3

 To delve deeper into the study of obsidian and help your child comprehend what this rock is and its many uses, you can obtain a piece of obsidian.
 Observe it and ascertain if you can see any reflection.
 Grind and polish the surface to see if its reflective properties improve.
 Watch a YouTube video on how to make an arrowhead from obsidian (see a video on making an arrowhead from obsidian >>> here <<<).
 You can take your study of obsidian one step further by creating your own functional arrowhead.

-After delving deeper and using all five senses to learn, your child will better retain the information and better be able to put his newfound knowledge to use in the future.
-Such study may motivate him to delve into deeper study of other resources in our world to discover practical and helpful uses for various materials.
-Combined with experimentation, processes, and deductive reasoning which are skills sharpened through science and math, a person can develop ever-new ways to use our earth’s resources to help others.
+After delving deeper and using all five senses to learn, your child will better retain the information.
+He can apply his newfound knowledge to develop future solutions.
+For example, such study may motivate him to delve into deeper study of other resources in our world to discover practical and helpful uses for various materials.
+Combined with experimentation, processes, and deductive reasoning, which are skills sharpened through science and math, a person can develop ever-new ways to use our earth’s resources to help others.
 The process learned in the simple study above can be applied through various platforms of learning throughout one’s life.
 For example, medical scientists in the pharmaceutical industry research resources, medical equipment, and complete clinical trials while biochemists study gene mutations and virus structure.
 Their combined efforts lead to medications that doctors can prescribe to help with various illnesses.

 Whether your child is a gifted learner or a struggling learner, teach him with greater breadth and depth through multi-sensory learning.
 You will cultivate his curiosity, innovation, and imagination.
 You will sharpen his ability to think through possibilities and outcomes.
 Your child will become more confident throughout the learning process and develop a determination to learn more.
 Furthermore, when your child can connect to information in a variety of ways, he will better be able to conceptualize and apply his knowledge as he works through various concepts and scenarios in the future.
 As you teach your child with greater breadth and depth, maximizing your child's understanding and retention though his many senses, you will help your child see great value in learning!